csinn/Painted-Prosthetics/Docs/UML/Website/PP- website use cases.md

 See only already confirmed artists.
 And filter them by statuses: avaiable, not available for period of time, not available for indefinite period of time.
 This automatically registers them as artist user and emails the credentials.
 ### System
+Notifications.
 #### Notify old pending requests
 When a request is pending for more than 4 weeks, the system should send an email that the request is received but that the submission is on a waiting list.

 ## Feedback module
+Managing feedback.
 ### Guest
+Someone who supports an idea and wants to say thank you.
+Or someone who wants to be inspired by all the good feedback.
 ##### Send feedback
 Anyone can send feedback, but it won't be visible publicly until admin approves it.
 ##### View approved feedback